 LOOKING FOR 2023?
 YOU ARE IN THE RIGHT PLACE!

-Information for 2022 will be on this page, so no need to look in any other place.
-In the mean time, you may refer to the 2019 information as many of the details will be similar.
-Applications will be through an online form that will be available when the 2022 information is posted.
+Information for 2023 will be on this page, so no need to look in any other place.
+In the mean time, you may refer to the 2022 information on the right as many of the details will be similar.
+Applications will be through Eventbrite and will be available when the 2023 information is posted.
 There is no form you should fill out in the mean time.

-Youth in any week are required to bring a quiet, well-mannered horse that is safe for the rider and will get along well with other horses.
+Youth in any week are required to bring a quiet, well-mannered horse that is safe for the rider and will get along well with other horses (does not have to be project horse).
 Horses must tie.
 The Horse Health form contains advice on preparing your horse in addition to just documenting its health care.
 Please look through it now when you register and not right before the school.

 Adults are needed to accompany youth with an ideal ratio of 1:5 chaperones to 4-Hers.
 Chaperones must be willing to supervise youth from other counties if needed.
 Members from counties that provide a chaperone will have first priority for school slots.
 Members from counties that do not have a chaperone traveling will be asked to assist with the chaperone fees.

 Adult chaperones must be 4-H/UF screened and approved volunteers (have completed Youth Protection Training and fingerprint background check).
 If they are not already approved volunteers, they need to work with their 4-H Agent to get the process completed ASAP.